Ultimate WordPress Security Guide for 2026

 Keeping a track of user activity

 Hackers like to take advantage of insufficient logging to hide their tracks.
-Use an activity log to keep an eye on all actions on your site, like when a post is modified, a plugin or theme is uninstalled, a user has logged in, etc. This helps you catch unusual behavior early, and trace and resolve potential problems.
+Use an activity log to keep an eye on all actions on your site, like when a post is modified, a plugin or theme is uninstalled, a user has logged in, etc. This helps you catch unusual behaviour early, and trace and resolve potential problems.

 Audit site users